reflex-frp/reflex-platform/doc/Project.md

           common/
 ```

-The relevant mapping for haskell.nix/mars + thunks is
+The relevant mapping for haskell.nix/mars + nix-thunks is

 ```nix
 inputMap = {